Appearance & Reality > The Lord Jesus Christ > Strong and weak

 30 “For My yoke is easy and My burden is light.”

-The word “gentle” is the same word used by the Lord Jesus in Matthew 5 when He said, “Blessed are the meek.”
-The Lord Jesus is gentle or meek, humble or lowly.
-He says, “Learn from Me.”
+The word translated as “gentle” in verse 29 and Matthew 5:5 can also be translated as “meek”.
+The Lord Jesus is gentle or meek; He is humble or lowly.
+He says: “Learn from Me”.
 So we are to learn to be meek and humble.
-We can say these are the key qualities in God’s kingdom, qualities that we must nurture.
-In contrast, self-confidence, arrogance and aggression are prominent characteristics of the fallen world.
+Meekness and humility are key qualities in God’s kingdom, qualities that we must nurture in our own lives.

 True strength in submission to God’s perfect will

-When we understand true strength and power in this way, we can see that the Lord Jesus manifested strength even when He appeared weak.
-He manifested true strength when He perfectly lived out the will of the Father in all contexts, including those in which He seemed helpless, and in the events leading to the Cross.
+When we understand true strength and power in this way, we can see that the Lord Jesus manifested true strength even when He appeared weak.
+He manifested true strength when He lived out perfectly the will of the Father in all situations, including those in which He seemed helpless, and especially in the events leading to the Cross.

-We should note that the Lord Jesus did not always allow others to do to Him whatever they wanted.
-In Luke 4:20-29, we read that while He allowed Himself to be cast out of the city, He did not permit them to throw Him down the cliff.
+The Lord Jesus did not always allow others to do to Him as they wished.
+In Luke 4:20-30, we read that while He allowed Himself to be cast out of the city, He did not permit them to throw Him down the cliff.

-The Lord Jesus did not enjoy what He had to go through and He did not find it easy.
-It was extremely difficult even for Him.
-Matthew 26:36-39 records what happened in the Garden of Gethsemane.
+The Lord Jesus did not enjoy going through the suffering and He did not find it easy.
+In fact, it was extremely difficult for Him.
+Matthew 26:36-39 gives us a glimpse of the depth of agony in His soul:

 Matthew 26:36-39